 With one third of them then paying Netflix a monthly subscription (1 member per family), and the other 2 waiting to pay for it themselves…

-And it’s not just Netflix.
+Still, it’s not just Netflix.
 A myriad of other subscription based and SaaS (software-as-a-service) companies are in no rush to crack down on password sharing any time soon.
 As we see this isn’t a new trick in the book either.
 Many grocers operate and sell certain products at a loss to keep customers happy, all the while making their money off the subscription, like Costco Wholesale.

 In other words, punishing account sharers just isn’t worth the risk of losing market-share.